skypager/skypager/src/runtimes/v2/docs/Helper.md

 })
 ```

-and also provides your sensible defaults:
+And without any options at all, you could be providing your own opinionated set of defaults as we are here by choosing express.

 ```javascript
 const standardApp = runtime.server('app')
 ```

 This was just an example.
-This document will contain the specifics on how to build your own helpers
+This document will contain the specifics on how to build your own helpers.

 ## What makes a good Helper?

 Helpers are designed to make working with JavaScript modules more intentional.
 Instead of treating every JavaScript module as the lowest common denominator of some named object that you can import that provides some functions, classes, and APIs, the Helper lets you define your own types of modules which export specific, agreed upon named functions, classes, and data.
 Instead of being bound by the limitations of bundlers which discourage dynamic imports in favor of statically analyzable imports, Helpers take care of these concerns for you and let developers use consistent, friendly APIs for loading these specific dependencies.

 As an Architect or Framework Author, Helpers can provide observable state, events, pub sub, dependency injection, and a bunch of other useful techniques in the context of any pure low-level module.

-This lets you tap into an implementation however you need to, to provide a normalized API, state, and events to any consumer of the helper.
+This lets you tap into an implementation however you need to, to provide a normalized API, state, and events to any consumer of the helper, or to take advantage of the observability to instrument it for logging, metrics, error monitoring, etc.

-As a developer, you would work with an an instance of the Helper and work with the module through that Helper's interface.
+As a developer,

 Instead of wiring up an express server through module boilerplate, you would just say

 ```javascript
 const app = runtime.server('express')